 Bases of analysis

 - Germany: very heavily committed to Green thinking by die Energiewende, which is now coming to be seen as a hugely expensive policy error.
-The energy transition is now jeopardising the German economy.
+The Green energy transition is now jeopardising the German economy.

 - UK: is heavily committed to Green thinking by the 2008 Climate Change Act.
 Having voted for it en masse, UK politicians still seem ill-disposed to rectify their error by repealing the legislation.
-This is in-spite of the costs and dangers to the UK economy that the Act poses and the evidence of failure obvious in Germany and elsewhere such as South Australia and Ontario.
-In the UK the electrical generation margin is now less than ~5%: in a rational world any margin less than 20% should be regarded as an existential national emergency for any developed Nation.
+This is in-spite of the costs and dangers to the UK economy that the Act poses and the evidence of failure already obvious in Germany and elsewhere such as South Australia and Ontario.
+In the UK the electrical generation margin is now less than ~5%: in a rational world any margin less than 20% should be regarded as an existential national emergency for a developed Nation.

 To bring the populations of India and the underdeveloped world, (~3.8 billion people, 53% of world population), to the current global average level of CO2 emissions would imply increasing the level of CO2 emissions from 1.7 tonnes/head/year to 4.4 tonnes/head /year, i.e. by a further ~+30%.